proatgram/Obsidian-Vault-Backup/Drivers Ed/Boat.md

 in the execute phase most of the maneuvers you make will be routine

 chances for sever accident over 30 1 in 85 teenagers

+90 percent of all crashes involve some type of driver error 9/10 are mistakes, vast magarity are distractions